-11. To store the built-in child restraint, fasten the shoulder belt clip and return the seat belt buckle using the fastener tapes.
-Fold up the seat belt adjustment strap (gray tab) in the seat so that the edge of the strap does not come out the raised seat cushion.
-Raise the seat cushion and reinstall the head restraint and upper pad by inserting the posts into the holes.
+12. To store the built-in child restraint, fasten the shoulder belt clip and return the seat belt buckle using the fastener tapes.
+Fold up the seat belt adjustment strap (gray tab) in the seat so that the edge of the strap does not come out the raised child restraint cushion.
+Raise the child restraint cushion and reinstall the head restraint correctly by inserting the posts into the holes.

-Before using the vehicle's seat belt, make sure the head restraint and upper pad is reinstalled.
-Do not occupy this position unless the head restraint and upper pad is reinstalled as serious injury may result.
+Before using the vehicle's seat belt, make sure the head restraint is reinstalled to its normal position.
+Do not occupy this position unless the head restraint is reinstalled as serious injury may result.